 International Student Admission Information

-A non-immigrant student is one who is a citizen of a country other than the United States, who is authorized to remain in the United States for a temporary period as an F-1 visa student, and who intends to return to his or her home country.
+A non-immigrant student is one who is a citizen of a country other than the United States, who is authorized to remain in the United States for a temporary period as an F-1, J-1, or H-4 Visa Student and who intends to return to his or her home country.
 LCCC is authorized by the U.S. Department of Homeland Security, Immigration and Citizenship Enforcement Services, to issue the required Certificate of Eligibility for F-1 student status (Form I-20) as well as J-1, Exchange Visitor visa (Form DS-2019).
 New students will be considered for January, June, and August semesters.
 F-1 Visa students must maintain full time (12 or more credits) status at all times and remain in good academic standing.

 Admission Information in Other Languages